mothur/mothur.github.io/_wiki/mothur_v.1.2.0.md

 important to me that I engage the broader microbial ecology community in this project.
 One way that anyone can help out would be to contribute text to the wiki.
 There are at least three ways that almost anyone could help.
-First, if you look around our pages you\'ll notice a lack of images and references.
-We are up to about 85 pages on the wiki and I don\'t know that I can \"beautify\" these pages on my own.
+First, if you look around our pages you'll notice a lack of images and references.
+We are up to about 85 pages on the wiki and I don't know that I can "beautify" these pages on my own.
 Second, the pages describing the calculators are very dry and missing from them is a discussion of why one is better than the other and some of the theory that explains what the calculator is trying to do.
-Third, people learn from example and find it very helpful to copy someone else\'s work to learn how to use a piece of software.
+Third, people learn from example and find it very helpful to copy someone else's work to learn how to use a piece of software.
 This month I have posted a page describing an [esophageal community analysis](esophageal_community_analysis).
 I would love to have more of these pages for people to look at and learn from.
 But the problem with getting people to contribute to such an endeavor is how to reward and give credit to contributors.
-So here\'s an offer that no junior scientist should turn down.
+So here's an offer that no junior scientist should turn down.
 If you make a significant contribution to the wiki, I will add your name to a publication we are preparing that describes mothur.
 My goal is to submit a manuscript sometime during the summer.
-By significant contribution, I mean something of the magnitude of a full page or more, not fixing someone else\'s typos.
+By significant contribution, I mean something of the magnitude of a full page or more, not fixing someone else's typos.
 Authorship order will be determined by the level of contribution.
 If you have any questions, please do not hesitate to be in touch.

-If you are going to Philadelphia for the 2009 ASM meeting, please stop by our poster, \"Introducing mothur: A Computational Toolbox for Describing and Comparing Microbial Communities.\" I will be presenting the poster in the **Molecular Microbial Ecology - Communities - I** session on May 18th at 1:00 PM.
+If you are going to Philadelphia for the 2009 ASM meeting, please stop by our poster, "Introducing mothur: A Computational Toolbox for Describing and Comparing Microbial Communities."
+I will be presenting the poster in the **Molecular Microbial Ecology - Communities - I** session on May 18th at 1:00 PM.
 The presentation number is N-099.
 I would love to get your feedback and suggestions.
 I have benefited